93 Meanings

 Leading their fifteen sordid, wretched, checkered lives

-Will they find the solution in time
+Will they find their solution in time?

-Using their fifteen crispy moderate liberal minds
+Using fifteen pristine moderate liberal minds

 Eighteen academy chairs

-Doling out the garland to five
+Doling out a garland to five celebrity minds

-Celebrity minds, they're humbly taken by surprise
+They're humbly taken by surprise

 Cheer them on to their rivals

-'Cause America can, and America can't say no
+And America can't say no

-And America does, if America says it's so
+If America says it's so

 It's so

-And the anchor person on TV
+And the anchorperson on TV

 Fourteen cannibal kings